remark-lint-link-title-style

 API

 This package exports no identifiers.
-The default export is remarkLintLinkTitleStyle
+It exports the TypeScript types Options and Style.
+The default export is remarkLintLinkTitleStyle.

 Recommendation

-Parens in titles were not supported in markdown before CommonMark.
-While they should work in most places now, not all markdown parsers follow CommonMark.
-Parens for titles also arguably look a bit weird because they’re inside more parens: [text](url (title))
+Before CommonMark, parens for titles were not supported in markdown.
+They should now work in most places.
+Parens do look a bit weird as they’re inside more parens: [text](url (title)).

 Fix